johnchaffee/twilio-apis/content/api/messaging/send.md

 {{< /tab >}}

 {{< tab "WHATSAPP" >}}
+The mobile customer must send a WhatsApp message to `+14155238886` with a message body of  `join immediately-finger` to opt-in to receiving WhatsApp messages.
 {{< postman id=`whatsapp` file=`../../../api-params/messages/whatsapp.js` >}}
 {{< /tab >}}

 {{< tab "FACEBOOK" >}}
+The mobile customer must initiate a conversation with the business by sending a Facebook Messenger message to Owl-Taxis at `https://www.facebook.com/Owl-Taxis-100633889146611`.
 {{< postman id=`facebook` file=`../../../api-params/messages/facebook.js` >}}
 {{< /tab >}}